stepanex/AoE2-Competetive-mods-pack/README.md

 # AoE2 Competetive mods pack

 # Installation
-Copy everything except 'hotkeys.png' and 'readme.txt' to your game directory.
+Copy everything to your game directory.
 You should backup your game directory first.

 # Contents
  - Pro mod by Philippe le Bon